hasanbeyli/qr-generator/README.md

-# qr-generator (It is qr-generator commandLine app)
+# qr-generator (It is qr-generator Command Line app)
-You can pull it and open in your Command Line Explaination images will come as well
+You can pull it and open in your Command Line.
+Explaination images will come as well